Best Low Profile Graphics Card

 • It is dual-slot

 Take, for example, MSI’s GeForce GTX 1650 4GT LP OC.
-It may be a dual-slot card because the plastic shroud is equipped with two fans, but the performance gap between this and a GT 1030 is huge, especially as it has 2GB more VRAM.
+It may be a dual-slot card because the plastic shroud is equipped with two fans, but the performance gap between this and a GT 1030 is enormous, especially as it has 2GB more VRAM.

 The Pros: